FAR-Lab/Rerun/README.md

 To use Rerun in your scene:

+**New way**:
+1. Drag the Rerun prefab, in Prefabs folder, into your scene hierarchy.
+This nested prefab contains everything you need for a quick start.

+Old way (still works):
 1. Drag all three prefabs in the Prefabs/Main folder into your scene hierarchy
     1. You must remove any existing OVRCameraRig, the Rerun prefab will replace this
 2. Set the RerunOVRCameraRig as the Rig Source reference in the RerunManager inspector